veltzer/teaching-slides/marp/courses/architecting/XX_borderline.md

 # Layered (n-tier) Pattern

----

-## Overview

 - Partitions the system into layers, each with a specific role and responsibility
 - Common layers: Presentation, Application, Business Logic, Data Access
 - Adjacent layers communicate via well-defined interfaces